The arts are… the special language of children, who, even before they learn to speak, respond intuitively to dance, music, and colour…

-All pupils in lower and middle school take part in a weekly 50 minute lesson, in which they learn musical skills through a structured approach relating to the Kodaly method that aims to generate an awareness and appreciation of pitch, pulse and rhythm through songs, instrumental exploration and musical games.
+All pupils in lower and middle school take part in a weekly 50 minute lesson, in which they learn musical skills through a structured approach that generates an awareness and appreciation of pitch, pulse and rhythm through songs, instrumental exploration and musical games.

 In middle and upper school pupils who demonstrate a particular aptitude or enthusiasm for music are given the opportunity to learn drumming or guitar/ukulele with a peripatetic teacher.

 In upper school pupils can choose to take a music option course in which they gain opportunities to rehearse and perform, individually and as a group, on ukuleles, keyboards, steel drums, ocarinas and xylophones during school concerts and county music festivals.
 They learn to read and write notation, and to improvise and compose music instrumentally and using ICT; and work towards gaining a WJEC entry level accreditation in solo and ensemble performance.